GeorgOhneH/ethz-document-fetcher/README.md

  * Downloads all new and updated files from specified websites
  * Customisable folder structure
  * GUI and CLI support
  * Highlights difference between the updated and old file (pdf only)
+ * Save and open specified urls

  # Installation
  ## Download Binaries